Join Abarca in bringing awareness to Parkinson’s disease this April

-April is World’s Parkinson’s Awareness Month and Abarca goes #allin to bring support and awareness to this condition.
+April is World’s Parkinson’s disease Awareness Month, and Abarca goes #allin to bring support and awareness to this condition.
 Today, Parkinson’s Disease affects one million people in the U.S alone and studies show these numbers will rise to 1.2 million by 2030.
 Together we can improve the quality of life of people living with the condition by spreading awareness and better care.

 What is Parkinson’s disease?